-South LaSalle is a 23-storey, 656,264 square foot, vintage office building.
+South LaSalle is a 23-storey, 656,021 square foot, vintage office building.
 The property is anchored by CIBC for its U.S. corporate headquarters.
 It is located in the heart of the Central Business District in Chicago, Illinois.
 Ideally situated at the southwest corner of LaSalle and Monroe Streets in Chicago's highly coveted Central Loop submarket, the property is within a five-minute walk of the Chicago Board of Trade, all Chicago Transit Authority (CTA) elevated and subway train lines and both Metra heavy-rail commuter train stations.
 The property has a historic prominence within the LaSalle Street corridor, which is known internationally as the heart of Chicago's financial district.
-The property also includes 183 West Monroe, a four-storey, 422 car valet parking garage, located immediately adjacent to the property.
+The property also includes 183 West Monroe, a four storey, 422 car valet parking garage, located immediately adjacent to the property.
+South Lasalle is 89.6% occupied.